Anup1603/School-Management-System/Readme.md

 ## Project Overview

 The School Management System is built to manage and organize various aspects of school administration effectively.
-It provides functionalities for handling students, teachers, staff, classes, and more in a user-friendly manner.
+It provides functionalities for handling admin, students, teachers, classes, notice, complain, subjects, and more in a user-friendly manner.

 The goal is to reduce the workload of school administrators by providing a centralized platform to manage data, track progress, and generate reports.